abhilash0152/project_california_housing/README.md

 # project_california_housing
 This project predicts housing prices in California using a machine learning model trained on demographic and geographic data.
 It uses Random Forest Regressor for prediction and applies a clean, modular preprocessing pipeline built with scikit-learn.
-The goal of this project is to build a regression model that can accurately predict house prices.
+The goal of this project is to build a regression model that tries to accurately predict house prices.
 The process involves data cleaning, preprocessing, training a machine learning model, and generating predictions on test data.

 Key Features: